bombsimon/data-type-parser/README.md

 naive generic way to convert a datatype to an AST and that way making it easy to fetch recursive data types.

+> [!NOTE]
+> This is in early development and mostly serves as a proof of concept.
+A lot of
+> types and syntax is missing so it's not useful for production use!

 ```go
 func parse() {
     lexer := dtp.NewLexer([]byte("ARRAY<STRUCT<bar INT NOT NULL, baz STRING>>"))